 Student qualifications will be based on the following categories:

 - Experience: Experience predicts success in URCO projects.
 Does the student’s (or students’) experience indicate their competence (e.g., output, presentations, publications)?
-Does it indicate their dedication and motivation to complete the project (e.g., work ethic, time in a lab, work on projects with faculty)?
+Do the supporting documents indicate their dedication and motivation to complete the project (e.g., work ethic, time in a lab, work on projects with faculty)?

 - Mentor Support: Does the mentor make a compelling case in recommending the student(s)?
-Does the mentor indicate their own willingness to invest in the student’s (or students’) success?
+Does the mentor compact indicate willingness and a plan to invest in the student’s (or students’) success?

 - Educational Growth: Has each student developed learning objectives or professional goals to be derived from the project.
 Do the proposal, education plan and mentor compact clearly express how this research project will help the student(s) meet those goals?

 Applications that do not include these 7 completed and finalized documents will not be reviewed.